Find Affordable College Courses

 Read More…

-University of North Carolina at Charlotte ranked #6 on this year’s Best Political Science & Government Bachelor’s Degree Schools in North Carolina list.
-UNC Charlotte is a very large public school located in the large city of Charlotte.
+With a ranking of #6, University of North Carolina at Charlotte did quite well on this year’s best schools for political science and government students working on their bachelor’s degree.
+UNC Charlotte is a fairly large public school located in the city of Charlotte.

 The average amount in student loans that political science majors at UNC Charlotte take out while working on their Bachelor's Degree is $24,452.
 This translates to an average monthly loan payment of $180, based on a 10-year repayment plan.